 Antony is the originator of the concepts of the monastic life as we know it in Christianity.
 Known as a "Desert Father" even though he was not "learned", he was the first to model the life of solitude and engagement for those who hear the words of the Gospel and abandon all to live fully for Christ.
-In that, he is the first in a long line including Benedict, Dominic, Francis, and Clare that stretches to this day.
+In that, he is the first in a long line including the likes of Benedict, Dominic, Francis, and Clare that stretches to this day.

 The story of so many of these communities, many that come and go in the ebb and flow of history, start with the actions of one person, someone who sees a need in their own life, or in the community around them, or in the Church at large, and does something about it.
 Often they are engaged with friends who support one another in the founding; others strike out on their own and end up with a gathering of like minded individuals around them.
 Whatever the source, we the Church owe them a great debt not just for their courage but for their shared wisdom and continued prayers which benefit us all.